openforis/sepal-doc/docs/source/cookbook/classification.rst

     :group: classification-recipe
     :title: Import legend from csv.

-Select :btn:`<fas fa-check> Apply` to validate your selection.
+Select :btn:`<fa-solid fa-check> Apply` to validate your selection.
 The classes will be added to the legend panel and you'll be able to modify the legend using the parameters presented in the previous section.

 .. thumbnail:: ../_images/cookbook/classification/imported_csv.png
     :group: classification-recipe
     :title: Imported legend from a .csv file.

-Select :btn:`<fas fa-check> Done` to validate this step.
+Select :btn:`<fa-solid fa-check> Done` to validate this step.

 Every panel should be closed and the colors of the legend are now displayed at the bottom of the map.
 No classification is performed, as we didn't provide any training data.
 Nevertheless, this step is the last mandatory step for setting parameters.
 Training data can be added using the on-the-fly training functionality.

 Export legend
 """""""""""""

-Once your legend is validated, select the :btn:`<fas fa-chevron-up>` and then :code:`Export as CSV`.
+Once your legend is validated, select the :btn:`<fa-solid fa-chevron-up>` and then :code:`Export as CSV`.

 A file will be downloaded to you computer named :code:`<recipe_name>_legend.csv`, which will contain the legend information in the following format: